 For producer posters, Virginia State University and Delaware State University are available to assist with poster printing.
 Please contact the abstract committee chair at firstname.lastname@example.org for more information.

 a.
 Allow ample time to prepare your poster.
-Use a crisp, clean design and a strong title.
+Use a crisp, clean design and the same title used for abstract.
 Do not tell the entire research history.
-Present only enough data to support your conclusions and show the originality of the work.
+Present only enough data to support your conclusions.
 The best posters display a succinct statement of major conclusions at the beginning, followed by supporting text in later segments and a brief summary at the end.

 VII.
 ELIGIBILITY FOR POSTER COMPETITION

-There will be a poster competition opened to student submissions in in Applied Research Category.
+There will be a poster competition open to student submissions in Applied Research Category.
 Students who wish to enter the competition must meet the following guidelines:

 a.
 Are currently registered as a student (sophomore, junior, senior, or graduate) at a U.S. college or university